tweag/python-monorepo-example/2017-11-16-linear-streams.md

 There is a price to pay because of requiring stream references to be linear.
 Some operations which are trivial to offer in an unrestricted setting are not possible to implement anymore.
-Conside the function `take`, for instance.
+Consider the function `take`, for instance.

 ```haskell
 take :: LMonad m => Stream (Of a) m r -> Stream (Of a) m ()